kaimfrai/atr/README.md

 ### Token

 Provides classes that represent constructs in the C++ language which cannot be easily deduced in all potential combinations, such as cv-qualifiers, references, or an ellipsis.
 The TypeToken allows for a bi-directional mapping between types and unique identifier-values of the same type.
 This can be used to perform operations on type-lists with standard algorithms and without many template instantiations.

+## Test

+A collection of .cpp files with compile time assertions that verify upon compilation that the library works as intended.
+Tests may be used as a reference for how the library is intended to be used.